 Now let’s look at some right and wrong ways to ask for reviews.

-We’ve already discussed how this is the wrong approach, but consider this: 74% of marketers have seen increased customer engagement when they send personalized emails versus mass emails.
+We’ve already discussed how this is the wrong approach, but consider this: 74 percent of marketers have seen increased customer engagement when they send personalized emails versus mass emails.
 Not only will you see fewer people actually leave a review if you send everyone the same request, but you might also turn your customers off and persuade them to unsubscribe from your emails altogether since no one likes feeling like just a number.
 Additionally, review sites frown upon this approach, and could negatively impact your presence on the platform if you mass solicit for reviews via email.

 The key to getting reviews the right way is dealing with them individually rather than as a whole.
 Instead of sending everyone on your email list a request to review their purchase, send a personalized note.
 Even if you use an email marketing software, you can still customize fields so that you address the person by name and mention the product or service he/she recently purchased from your brand.